Olga Lounová: Singing career

-Olga as an actress
+In November 2025, Lounová collaborated with Vojtaano to release the single, Tleskám.

+Acting career

-As an actress, Olga has had a prolific career in film and television and has logged over 1,800 live performances between her concerts and Musical Theatre performances.
+Lounová has appeared in several film and television productions.
+She has logged over 1,800 live performances between her concerts and musical theatre performances.

-She has appeared in 73 episodes of Czech version of Ugly Betty as Patricie as well as numerous episodes of The Mall, Ulice and Vyprávěj.
+She appeared in 73 episodes of Czech version of Ugly Betty as Patricie, and numerous episodes of The Mall, Ulice and Vyprávěj.

-Olga starred in the 2010 Czech film Tacho for famous husband and wife team Mirjam and Daniel Landa.
-Other film appearances are in the 2012 release Amputace as Aurora, Román pro ženy as Bludička, and appearances in Blade II, XXX with Vin Diesel, and Ripper.
+Lounová starred in the 2010 Czech film Tacho for famous husband and wife team Mirjam and Daniel Landa.
+Other film appearances include the 2012 release Amputace as Aurora, Román pro ženy as Bludička, and appearances in Blade II, XXX with Vin Diesel, and Ripper.

 On stage she has starred in Perfect Wedding, Kat Mydlář, Golem, Dracula, and Carmen.
-In the late part of 2014, she will appear as Rosie in the premiere of Mamma Mia! in Prague.
+In the late part of 2014, she appeared as Rosie in the premiere of Mamma Mia! in Prague.